Proximity effect and spatial Kibble-Zurek mechanism in atomic Fermi gases with inhomogeneous pairing interactions: Discussion and Implication

 We elaborate on some subtle differences between the spatial KZM in the transverse field Ising model studied in Refs. \cite{Dziarmaga-doiqpt,Zurekptis} and the quasi-1D Fermi gases studied here.
 The absence of interaction in the normal-gas region of the two-component Fermi gas resembles the spatial quench of the magnetic field in the quantum Ising model~\cite{Zurekptis}, where the field is absent in the ferromagnetic phase.
 However, the broken-symmetry phase of the transverse-field Ising model is in the region without the magnetic field while the broken-symmetry phase of the Fermi gas is in the region with finite pairing interactions.

 In the study of the spatial KZM of the quantum transverse field Ising model \cite{Dziarmaga-doiqpt,Zurekptis}, it was shown that both the magnetization, which is the expectation of the local spin and corresponds to the order parameter, and the spin-spin correlation function exhibit the same scaling behavior in the symmetric phase.
 The exponents extracted from both quantities agree with the spatial KZM prediction.
-In contrast, we have shown that for the spatial KZM of Fermi gases with pairing interactions, the exponent $\nu$ extracted from the pair wavefunction $F(x)$ differs from that from the pair correlation function $C(r)$.
-Importantly, only the exponent from the correlation function agrees with the KZM prediction based on the Ginzburg-Landau theory.
-Therefore, the KZM scaling behavior of the Fermi superfluid in a spatial quench is more selective, and one has to use the correlation function to extract the corresponding exponent from the theory of phase transition.
+In contrast, we have shown that for the spatial KZM of Fermi gases with spatially varying pairing interactions, the scaling behavior of the correlation length from the the pair wavefunction $F(x)$ differs from that from the pair correlation function $C(r)$ because of the non-analytic behavior of the $T=0$ BCS theory and possible higher-order correlations.
+Therefore, the scaling behavior of the Fermi superfluid with spatial quench of the pairing interaction exhibits rich contents and extends the scope of the spatial KZM.

 Experimentally, ultracold atoms have been usually subject to uniform interactions due to the small cloud size compared to the magnetic field for tuning Feshbach resonance \cite{RevModPhys.82.1225,Pethick-BEC}.
 There have been several ways for inducing inhomogeneous interactions in cold atoms.
 One approach is to use optical techniques to control the interactions between atoms.
 Examples include optical Feshbach resonance~ \cite{theory-optical-feshbach1,exp-optical-feshbach1,exp-optical-feshbach2} and optically controlled magnetic Feshbach resonance \cite{exp-opt-mag-fesbach,PhysRevLett.115.155301}.
 Refs.~\cite{PhysRevLett.115.155301,PhysRevLett.122.040405} demonstrate spatial modulation of the interaction in BEC~\cite{PhysRevLett.115.155301} and $^6$Li fermions~\cite{PhysRevLett.122.040405} by optical controls with high speed and precision.
 Optical techniques may suffer atom loss and heating, so they are more suitable for changing the interaction with short length or time scale.
 Another approach is based on magnetic Feshbach resonance and magnetic field gradient~\cite{PhysRevLett.125.183602}, which allows for longer observation time.
 Thus, the inhomogeneous interactions for realizing the step-function and spatial quenches may become feasible with the rapid developments in manipulating ultracold atoms.
 We also mention that two-component atomic Fermi gases in 3D \cite{PhysRevLett.118.123401} and 2D \cite{PhysRevLett.120.060402} box potentials have been realized, and similar techniques may realize atomic Fermi gases in quasi-1D box potentials in the future.